datalayer/jupyter-viewer/README.md

 Datalayer Jupyter Viewer takes over the concept of easy visualisation and brings it to the Web application developers with React.js components.

+Jupyter Viewer provides React.js components and a JupyterLab extension to render Notebooks without any Kernel.

+It can be seen as the modern version of the existing [NbViewer](https://nbviewer.org) solution.

+Developers can create static version of the Notebook.
+If needed, Users can then connect that static artifcat to a Kernel to make it even more interactive.

 This repository packages the [Jupyter UI Viewer](https://jupyter-ui.datalayer.tech/docs/components/viewer) component as a Jupyter Server extension.
 Install and launch with the following commands (you will need Python installed on your machine).

 ```bash